 The habitat at Labuk Bay is fragmented with relatively small patches of mangrove forest surrounded by plantation land.
 As there is insufficient food the monkeys receive a supplementary diet.

 This privately run sanctuary has two observation platforms.
 Feeding takes place at Platform A at 9.30 am and 2.30 pm and at Platform B at 11.30 am and 4.30 pm.
 At most feeding times groups of proboscis monkeys descend from the nearby forest and mangroves and head to the wooden platform for a free meal.
-The monkeys are given beans, cucumbers and pancakes.
+The staff feed the monkeys beans, cucumbers and pancakes.

 After the feeding session the monkeys usually hang around for a while.
 There are normally a few groups of monkeys at the platform, both harems and bachelor groups.
-Sometimes squabbles break out and the alpha male might start chasing other males away.
+Sometimes squabbles break out and the alpha male starts chasing other males away.

-Other animals often seen near the feeding platforms include silver-leaf monkeys and oriental pied hornbills.
+Other animals seen near the feeding platforms at Labuk Bay Proboscis Monkey Sanctuary include silver-leaf monkeys and oriental pied hornbills.

 The entrance fee for foreign visitors is RM 60 (adult) and RM 30 (child) whilst Malaysians pay RM 15 (adult) and RM 5 (child).
 There is also a camera / video fee of RM 10 per day.
 A restaurant that serves drinks and rice and noodle dishes is located near Platform B. There are video shows at Platform B at 10.15 am and 3.15 pm.